Liam Mellows: Entry into politics

 He was arrested and jailed on several occasions under the Defence of the Realm Act.
 On 1 August, Mellows' company was taking an arms shipment from Howth to Dublin and fired on the RIC at Clontarf.
 That evening Éamon de Valera took him by car to Kilcoole.
 Guns were loaded on a charabanc in Bray at night and then distributed in Dublin from a fleet of taxis.
 Mellows was sent to Galway and made his base at Athenry.
 There he met Seán Mac Diarmada and was appointed as election scrutineer at Tuam.
 On Sunday 18 May 1915, the two men were at an anti-enlistment rally when they were challenged at gunpoint by police inspector Comerford.
 Mac Diarmada was searched, arrested and jailed.
 Mellows, however, got away and started a training group at Kynoch's Fort, south Galway, recruiting men from miles around.

 On 1 July, he was arrested at Courtown Harbour and jailed for three months.
 He was sent to Mountjoy Prison.
 Months later Mellows was with volunteers at Tullamore when they were attacked by machine-guns.
 Fleeing the scene over rooftops, they made off by motorbike.
 Mellows returned to post a letter and assist his comrades.
 A week later he was arrested at the house of Julia Morrissey.
 The British took him by train to Arbour Hill Prison, before he was shipped to Leek, England.

 1916 Easter Rising

-Eventually escaping from Reading Jail he returned to Ireland to command the "Western Division" (forces operating in the West of Ireland) of the IRA during the Easter Rising of 1916.
+Eventually escaping from Reading Gaol he returned to Ireland to command the "Western Division" (forces operating in the West of Ireland) of the IRA during the Easter Rising of 1916.
 He led roughly 700 Volunteers in abortive attacks on Royal Irish Constabulary stations at Oranmore, and Clarinbridge in county Galway taking over the town of Athenry.
 However, his men were very badly armed and supplied and they dispersed after a week, when British troops and the cruiser were sent west to attack them.
 In the aftermath of the Uprising over three hundred Galway Volunteers were deported to jails across England and Scotland.
 Mellows and a number of other local IRA leaders were able to evade capture after the station master of Athenry, James Miggins, delayed a detachment of incoming British troops.